dsccommunity/xWindowsUpdate/README.md

     [Documentation from Windows Update](https://msdn.microsoft.com/en-us/library/windows/desktop/aa385806%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396)
 * **Source**: Sets the service windows update agent will use for searching for updates.
 Supported options are 'MicrosoftUpdate' and 'WindowsUpdate'.
-    Note 'WSUS' is currently reserver for future use.
+    Note that 'WSUS' is currently reserved for future use.
 * **IsSingleInstance**: Should always be yes.
 Ensures you can only have one instance of this resource in a configuration.